jotron/temp-variable-batchsize-emulation/README.md

 *1: Accumulate 2: Update 3: Accumulate 4: Accumulate 5: Update …*

-Multi-core training works similarlyf except that depending on the batch size not all cores may accumulate for the same number of “substeps”.
+Multi-core training works similarly except that depending on the batch size not all cores may accumulate for the same number of “substeps”.

 ### Learning rate scaling